When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-As 2021 e-bike models start to be released by major manufacturers, it’s obvious there’s going to be some interesting technological developments afoot.
-I’ve just had a look at the latest urban electric bike from Cannondale – the Mavaro Neo 1, and first impressions are very positive indeed.
+As 2021 e-bike models start to be released by major manufacturers, it’s obvious there are going to be some interesting technological developments afoot.
+I’ve just had a look at one of the latest urban electric bikes, the Cannondale Mavaro Neo 1, and first impressions are very positive indeed.
 This new range is awash with technology including vehicle proximity warning and CVT transmission with Gates carbon drive.
 Read my review for more information on this exciting new e-bike.

-It’s inevitable that over time cycling infrastructure is going to be improved in our towns and cities.
+Over time cycling infrastructure is inevitably going to be improved in our towns and cities.
 But what constitutes the perfect urban commuter bike?

 All this technology, unfortunately comes with a hefty price tag, and the Mavaro Neo 1 as tested currently retails at £5000.